-Intissar Fakir is a fellow and editor in chief of Sada in Carnegie’s Middle East Program.
+Intissar Fakir was a fellow and editor in chief of Sada in Carnegie’s Middle East Program.

 Previously, she was the managing editor of the Arab Reform Bulletin, the precursor to Sada, at Carnegie.
 She has also served as special assistant to the vice president for strategy and policy at the National Endowment for Democracy.
 She has worked on implementing democracy and education assistance programs in the North Africa and the Middle East.
 She has consulted for a number of organizations and companies and has written for numerous publications and news outlets in the United States, Europe, and the Middle East.